Stabilizing Thompson Sampling with Null Hypothesis Bayesian Response-Adaptive Randomization: Null hypothesis Bayesian RAR under normality

-and the Bayes factors for other hypothesis comparisons can be obtained by transitivity and reciprocity, for example, $\mathrm{BF}_{-0} = \mathrm{BF}_{+0} \, / \, \mathrm{BF}_{+-}$.
-Posterior probabilities can now be obtained by plugging the Bayes factors and prior odds into~\eqref{eq:posterior}, leading to
+and the Bayes factors for other hypothesis comparisons can be obtained by transitivity and reciprocity (e.g., $\mathrm{BF}_{-0} = \mathrm{BF}_{+0} \, / \, \mathrm{BF}_{+-}$).
+Posterior probabilities can now be obtained by plugging the Bayes factors and prior odds into~\eqref{eq:posterior}.

-These Bayes factors and posterior probabilities can be monitored as data accumulate to see how the evidence for the hypotheses change.
-Moreover, they can be used to define the randomization probabilities via~\eqref{eq:prand} leading to